Rent V Selling

 The tax reform legislation which came into effect in 2018 has made significant changes to the benefits of holding real estate as a primary residence and as a landlord.
 Some of the changes that will negatively impact homeowners are state and local tax deductions (including property tax) are capped at $10,000.
 Interest paid on home equity debt may still be tax deductible, provided that the proceeds of the loan are used to "buy, build or substantially improve the taxpayer’s home that secures the loan."
 Beginning in 2018, mortgage interest and qualified home equity debt interest will only be tax deductible on new home loans up to $750,000.

-Where homeowners may have lost out in the Tax Cuts and Jobs Act, real estate investors have benefitted.
+Where homeowners may have lost out in the Tax Cuts and Jobs Act, real estate investors have benefited.
 Many of the key points in the new tax code that hurt homeowners will likely not apply to landlords.
 Rental property ownership is considered to be a business by the IRS.
 Landlords of residential property are not subject to the same limits as homeowners regarding the deductibility of property taxes and mortgage interest.

 The new tax bill also included a provision where landlords are entitled to up to 20% on their “pass through” income.
 This will benefit investors that own their properties as an individual, limited liability company (LLC), or partnership.
 Income limits and other rules do apply.
 It is vital that you work with a tax advisor who understands these new rules and how it impacts your overall financial picture.